alfarom256/MinifilterResearch/Write-up.md

 	[in] FLT_POST_OPERATION_FLAGS Flags
 ) {...}
 ```

+>A minifilter driver's post-operation callback routine performs completion processing for one or more types of I/O operations.
+>Post-operation callback routines are similar to the completion routines used by legacy file system filter drivers.
+Post-operation callback routines are called in an arbitrary thread context, at IRQL <= DISPATCH_LEVEL.

 https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/fltkernel/nc-fltkernel-pflt_pre_operation_callback

 #### FltStartFiltering
-The # FltStartFiltering API is used to, well, indicate to the filter manager to attach the filter to each volume and start filtering.
+The FltStartFiltering API notifies the filter manager that the minifilter driver is ready to begin attaching to volumes and filtering I/O requests.
 ```
 NTSTATUS FLTAPI FltStartFiltering( [in] PFLT_FILTER Filter );
 ```